Rebuilding and Reactivating Clubs

 Determine strategy

-• If the club is in status quo, the district should work with the club to bring them to good standing.
+- If the club is in status quo, the district should work with the club to bring them to good standing.
 See the Club Health Assessment for the reason the club was placed on status quo.
 When ready fill out the Club Reactivation Form.
 For clubs in status quo for Financial Suspension to be returned to Good Standing, their outstanding balance must be paid.
-This can be found on the statement page in MyLCI or by contacting the A/R & Club Account Services Department at membershipbilling@lionsclubs.org.
+This can be found in the Lion Portal or by contacting the A/R & Club Account Services Department at [email protected].

-• Disbanded: Districts have 12 months from the date of cancellation to reactive the club.
-A minimum of 10 members is required and any outstanding balance with LCI must be paid.
+- Disbanded: Districts have 12 months from the date of cancellation to reactive the club.
+A minimum of 10 members is required and any outstanding balance with Lions International must be paid.
 See the Club Reactivation Form for more information.

-• Financial Suspension: For clubs to be returned to Good Standing, their outstanding balance must be paid.
-This can be found on the statement page in MyLCI or by contacting the A/R & Club Account Services Department at membershipbilling@lionsclubs.org.
+- Financial Suspension: For clubs to be returned to Good Standing, their outstanding balance must be paid.
+This can be found the Lion Portal or by contacting the A/R and Club Account Services Department at [email protected].
 If reactivated, the club must pay the balance in full along with approval form the district governor.
 See the Financial Suspension Reactivation Form for this purpose.

 Step 3: